Trigger campaigns through Messagebird in Mailmodo

 In this article we will see how we can configure transactional campaigns in Mailmodo, triggered by events recorded in MessageBird flow.

 How to create a Transactional Campaign in Mailmodo?

-STEP 5:- You will be redirected to the home page.
-Click on transactional from the vertical menu on the left.
-Next, click on New Transactional Campaign.
+Step 5: You will be redirected to the home page.
+Click on Trigger under Campaigns from the vertical menu on the left.
+Next, click on Create trigger campaign.

 Once tested and reviewed, click on enable campaign.

-STEP 10:- You will be redirected to Trigger Info section.
-Click on Copy URL button.
+Click on Copy URL.
 We will use this web hook url in the Messagebird flow.

 How to build a Flow and trigger Webhook in MessageBird?

 Step 1: Select Flow Builder from the dashboard on the left.

 Step 2: Click on Create new Flow.
 A pop up will open.
 Click on Create Custom Flow.